 Ana Gonzalez-Barrera researches public opinion of Hispanic and immigrant populations in the U.S. at the Pew Research Center.
 She is an expert on U.S. immigration, particularly on Mexican immigration to the U.S. and border apprehensions and deportations.
 She also has extensive experience analyzing and surveying the Hispanic population in the U.S.

 She is an author of the reports An Awakened Giant: the Hispanic Electorate is Likely to Double by 2030, The Path Not Taken: Two-thirds of Legal Mexican Immigrants are not U.S. Citizens and Net Migration from Mexico Falls to Zero — and Perhaps Less, among others.

-Areas of Expertise: Public opinion research and statistical analysis of Hispanic and immigrant populations in the U.S., with a particular expertise on Mexican migration
+Expertise: Public opinion research and statistical analysis of Hispanic and immigrant populations in the U.S., with a focus on Mexican migration

 Location: Washington, D.C.

 Heard on NPR Source of the Week: Ana Gonzalez-Barrera Discusses Voting Trends In Presidential Elections